HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 #### Azure Resources to be Destroyed [ `tfaz_destroy.yml` ]

-When the destruction pipeline is manually triggered and approved, the following Azure resources will be destroyed:
+When the destroy pipeline is manually triggered and approved, the following Azure resources will be destroyed:

 1. `Resource Group`: The entire resource group along with all the resources contained within it will be deleted.
 2. `Azure Storage Account`: The specified storage account and all its associated data will be permanently removed.